h-hsoon/ADL1_NewsPaper/Documents/System_design.md

 ## Design
 Page planning: Front presentation: home page, about page,search, register, login. home page would contain some description,about page would describe something in detail,register page will help user register in the website,login page will help user login into this page,and we will use a random database to finish this program.

+## Architectural plan
+The application's design is created via HTML and CSS.
+The HTML contains wrapper classes and classes have boxes where user can type username and password into it and there are also some buttons which can share this website to other friends. then we have some taps which show user different topics of other information As it is a static webpage ,you can do fresh which can fresh the whole webpage.